ZeonlungPun/VariablesSelection/README.md

 All the 14 methods we use are : LASSO, ElasticNet, SCAD, Knockoff, RandomForest, AdaBoost, GradientBoosting , ExtraTrees, LassoNet,GradientLearning,  LassoNet , GroupLasso ,Layer-WiseRelevancePropagation and SHAP.

+Among these algorithms, LASSO, ElasticNet, SCAD , GroupLasso are based on linear model ;  RandomForest, AdaBoost, GradientBoosting , ExtraTrees are Tree ensemble models ; LassoNet and Layer-WiseRelevancePropagation combine the neural network and features seletion

 # Paper Links

 * [LASSO](https://www.jstor.org/stable/2346178)